 Is a Breathing Correction Surgery the Right Procedure for Me?

-There are quite a few issues that can cause the kind of breathing difficulty that makes you a good candidate for breathing correction surgery in Dr. Doshi’s Brooklyn or Long Island offices.
+There are quite a few issues that can cause the kind of breathing difficulty that makes you a good candidate for breathing correction surgery in Dr. Doshi’s Long Island office.
 You’re likely a great candidate for this type of procedure if you’ve been dealing with issues like:

 - Difficulty breathing